Learning opportunities

 • Personal branding and expert communication

-Upon completion of certain modules, participants can receive certificates of attendance or even certificates to recognise their achievements.
+Upon completion of certain modules, participants can receive certificates of attendance or certificates to recognise their achievements.

 WiNoDa also promotes the development of a community in which members can exchange ideas and network.
 You can find more information here: